pass-culture/pass-culture-app-native/doc/development/e2e.md

 **Gmail Client**

-In order to login to the e2e mailbox, you must have in the root of the repository:
+In order to login to the e2e mailbox, you must have in the root of the repository one of these two files:

 - `credentials.json`: OAuth2 client (require interactive login)
 - `token.json`: OAuth2 Gmail API JWT (can be generated if you have `credentials.json`)

-Only one of the two is required.

 **Each of them must be in your `PATH` system**